mobilelive-inc/bolsterjs/readme.md

 entrypoint.
 They must instead export a `mount` function.

-The exported `mount` function will be passed two arguments: the DOM element to mount at, and a props object for any props specified on the `LazyReactComponent` returned from `mfxp.wrap`.
+The exported `mount` function will be passed two arguments: the DOM element to mount at, and a props object for any props specified on the `LazyReactComponent` returned from `bolster.wrap`.

 The following is an example `./src/bootstrap.js` file from a Vue-based Microfrontend Experience: